zahid-official/practice-11-cafeteria/readme.md

 ## 🌟 Project Overview

-This tea house landing page exemplifies modern web development practices, blending aesthetic appeal with functional features.
-The project demonstrates expertise in responsive design, UI development, and performance optimization, all while maintaining a focus on usability and brand storytelling.Whether you’re a tea lover or a business owner, this website offers a welcoming digital space to explore, engage and connect.
+This Cafeteria landing page exemplifies modern web development practices, blending aesthetic appeal with functional features.
+The project demonstrates expertise in responsive design, UI development, and performance optimization, all while maintaining a focus on usability and brand storytelling.
+Whether you’re a tea lover or a business owner, this website offers a welcoming digital space to explore, engage and connect.

 ---

-*A showcase of modern web design and user experience for tea house businesses* 🍵✨
+*A showcase of modern web design and user experience for tea house